nightblade9/topical/README.md

 # Additional Configuration

-You can include a `config.json` file in your project directory.
-Currently, there are no supported fields.
+You can include a `config.json` file in your project directory with the following fields:

+- `siteRootUrl`: the root URL of your site.
+All links point to this.
+For debugging locally, set this to empty string.
+If the config file is missing or the value is empty, links assume the root directory, e.g. the tags page links `/tags/index.html`.

 # Additional Pages